-I can almost guarantee you that investing the least amount of money here is not going to get you the results you’d want.
+I can almost guarantee you that investing the least amount of money here will not get you the results you’d want.

-Instead, you’ll be looking for more solutions months down the road because what you thought was a great decision didn’t make the cut.
+Instead, you’ll be looking for more solutions months down the road because what you thought was a brilliant decision didn’t make the cut.

 Set Measurable Goals For Your eCommerce Design